Stool C difficile toxin

 The stool C difficile toxin test detects harmful substances produced by the bacterium Clostridioides difficile (C difficile).
 This infection is a common cause of diarrhea after antibiotic use.

-Antibiotic associated colitis - toxin; Colitis - toxin; Pseudomembranous - toxin; Necrotizing colitis - toxin; C difficile - toxin
+Antibiotic associated colitis - toxin; Colitis - toxin; Pseudomembranous colitis - toxin; Necrotizing colitis - toxin; C difficile - toxin

 How the Test is Performed